Does SSI or Disability Help Pay Rent, Utilities, or Heating Costs?

 Utility Assistance for Disabled Persons

-For help with utility bills, the federal Administration for Children and Families provides the Low Income Home Energy Assistance Program (LIHEAP).
+For help with utility bills, the federal Administration for Children and Families (ACF) provides the Low Income Home Energy Assistance Program (LIHEAP).
 The program is funded by the Federal Department of Health and Human Services (DHHS) and administered through local offices.

 LIHEAP helps pay for gas and electric utilities (heating and cooling costs) through bill payment assistance and energy crisis aid to families in need.
 LIHEAP can also help with heating system repairs (or replacement) and offers free weatherization services to make your home more energy efficient, including